Tom Liberatore

 Liberatore was drafted with the 40th selection of the 2010 AFL draft.
 He made his AFL debut in the 2010 AFL season.
-Since then, Liberatore has been a AFL Premiership player, a Charles Sutton Medallist, a two-time Doug Hawkins Medallist, a two-time Gary Dempsey Medallist and a dual-member of the 22 Under 22 team.
-He has polled a total of 22 Brownlow Medal votes in his career.
+Since then, Liberatore has been a AFL Premiership player, a Charles Sutton Medallist, a two-time Doug Hawkins Medallist, a two-time Gary Dempsey Medallist, a dual-member of the 22 Under 22 team, and the Western Bulldogs' vice-captain as of 2024.
+He has polled a total of 50 Brownlow Medal votes in his career.